Startup Proposal: Intelligent Traffic Signals

 involved.
 Connections to nearby units share data, communicate

-needs, and dynamically adjust the phase offsets between the
+needs, and dynamically adjust the timing offsets between the

 signals for optimium traffic flow.
 When there is a congested